ebay-kid/TransplantSMP/README.md

 - `noNetheriteSkinSecondary` (default: `false`) : If true, Netherite armor will not be able to be used as a secondary set of armor for Skin Transplant users.

 ##### Why is it called Transplant SMP?
 https://www.youtube.com/playlist?list=PL5biciXbHO_xIDkh_xhxcY0TBVdb-MJ9G

-##### Mod compatibility:
-Not too bad (comes with AppleSkin compat), report any incompatibilities in the Issues tab and I'll look into it.